crontab/AsyncMux/README.md

 Use `cachedValue(url:)` to get the local file URL of a cached object, if available.

 Note that the remote files are assumed to be immutable, and therefore no time-to-live is maintained, i.e. it is assumed that the file can be stored in the local cache indefinitely.
-Note also that the OS can wipe the app's cache directory if it needs to free space.
+Note also that the OS can wipe the app's cache directory if it needs to free space, which normally should happen when the app is not running.

-Even though the latest iOS versions provide the `AsyncImage` interface, but for the sake of an example suppose you need to download an image and display it as the background image for your view.
-An example of how this can be done is [shown in the demo app](AsyncMuxDemo/Sources/ContentView.swift).

-The demo app also includes a complete package for in-memory LRU caching of images backed by `AsyncMedia`, as well as the `RemoteImage` component that uses both ([see here](AsyncMuxDemo/Sources/RemoteImage)).
+Even though the latest SwiftUI versions come with the `AsyncImage` interface, its behavior is not very well defined in the documentation.
+We therefore included a complete package for in-memory LRU caching of images backed by `AsyncMedia`, as well as the [`RemoteImage` component](AsyncMuxDemo/Sources/RemoteImage) that uses both, as a part of the demo app.

 <a name="experimental"></a>